LostKobrakai/kobrakai_elixir/static/posts/2020-07-20-ecto-when-to-cast.md

 database_date = Ecto.Type.dump(:date, runtime_date)
 ```

-There's no way to specific way of going from the runtime value to a possible input value, but that's not needed, at least
+There's no way of going from the runtime value to a possible input value, but that's not needed, at least
 in the context of ecto.

 ## Applying that to `Ecto.Changeset`